 JESSICA CHITTUM, PhD, is an Assistant Professor of Elementary Education at East Carolina University.
-Her research interests involve educational technology, person-centered research design (e.g., cluster analysis), academic motivation (particularly in STEM fields), learning processes, and higher education pedagogy.
+Her research interests involve educational technology (ePortfolio), person-centered research design (e.g., cluster analysis), academic motivation (particularly in STEM fields), learning processes, and higher education pedagogy.
 She currently leads a team in developing and managing an open-access ePortfolio research archive (eportfolio.aacu.org, formerly eportfolio.uga.edu), which serves as an interactive and collaborative tool for ePortfolio researchers and practitioners.
+She primarily teaches undergraduate teacher preparation courses in educational psychology and practicum experiences, focusing on bridging theory to practice, in addition to graduate courses in action research.
 Before coming to East Carolina University, she completed her doctoral degree in Educational Psychology at Virginia Tech, and a BS in Elementary Education (with an ESOL endorsement) and a MA in Exceptional Student Education from the University of South Florida St. Petersburg.
 Jessica previously taught in the Florida public school system for 4.5 years as both a special education teacher in a self-contained classroom and a general educational teacher in an inclusive classroom.

 JACQUELYN McCARTHY WOODYARD earned her PhD in Curriculum and Instruction: Instructional Design and Technology at Virginia Tech.
 Her research interests include instructional design, language instruction, autonomous learning, and cultural preferences in relation to choice in the classroom and beliefs regarding education.
 Her dissertation research was titled “Autonomy Supportive Instruction as it relates to Students’ Motivational Beliefs on an ePortfolio Project: The Moderating Role of Culturally Based Learning Preferences.”
 Jackie also holds a BS in Human Development-Early Childhood Education, a BA in Spanish, and a MAEd in Curriculum and Instruction with endorsements in preK-12 Spanish and ESOL education.
 Before returning to Virginia Tech to pursue a doctoral degree, Jackie taught middle and high-school Spanish and ESOL in Virginia public schools for 5 years.
 Jackie enjoys spending time with her husband, their weimaraners, and with family and friends.